murkl/arch-os/recovery/README.md

 ```
 recovery.yaml            what this recovery is, what it asks, what order it works in
 tasks/<id>/task.yaml     where that unit belongs: its stage, its needs, its conditions
-tasks/<id>/task.sh       what it does
+tasks/<id>/task.sh       what it does — and any file it ships with, beside it
 hooks/<name>.sh          everything around the work itself
-lib.sh                   what every script of this tree shares
+lib.sh                   the little every script of this tree shares
 locales/                 one <code>.yaml per language this recovery speaks
 ```